codingUnited/challenge-EddieRichardson/Challenge5-Port-Fix/docs/index.md

 - Update as you discover new bugs, assumptions, or design insights.
 - Keep entries concise but clear — think of it as a logbook for future maintainers.
 - Cross-link between docs where helpful (e.g., a bug entry linking to the test that covers it).
+- Ensure references stay up to date when files are renamed or reorganized.